This Paleo Eggs Benedict utilizes summer’s perfect cucumbers, tomatoes, and peppers into one perfect breakfast!

 - Place 4 inches of water in a medium saucepan and bring to a simmer over medium high heat.
 Working one at a time crack an egg into a shallow dish and carefully pour into the simmering water as close to the surface as you can.
 Let poach for 3 minutes, remove with a slotted spoon, and drain on paper towels.
 Repeat with remaining eggs.

-- To make the hollandaise heat 12 tablespoons of unsalted butter over medium heat until melted and bubbling.
+To make the hollandaise heat 3/4 cup ghee over medium heat until melted and bubbling.
 Place 4 egg yolks in a blender with the lemon juice and cayenne.
 Blend for 30 seconds until yolks are broken down.
-With the blender running stream in the bubbling butter in a slow steady stream.
+With the blender running, stream in the ghee in a slow steady stream.
 The sauce should thicken.
 Season with salt and set somewhere warm like beside your stove to keep warm.

 - To warm the ham simply place it in a hot pan for a few moments.